 Slow your breathing.

+So many responders struggle with understanding when it is time to seek counseling.
 Professional counseling services can help first responders who are experiencing the following responses to a critical incident:

 Your response to the incident is consistently disrupting your daily activities.
 You find yourself struggling with leaving the incident at work.
 The memories flood your mind unexpectedly or they never leave.
 And it makes it hard for you to complete every day tasks or to meet the needs of your loved ones.
 Professional help can get you back on track.